keymanapp/keyman/docs/core-api-verification.md

 ### Running the API verification locally

-It's possibel to run the API verification locally.
+It's possible to run the API verification locally.
 To do that, download (or build) the binary package for at least one platform .

 Then run